-Syntech Systems recommends installation of the AIM FMU (or upgrade to AIM FMU) for use with a direct access device such as a Prokee or Smartcard.
-This permits the development of the required database and installation of the AIM modules in preparation for passive fueling.
+Syntech recommends installation of the AIM FMU (or upgrade to AIM FMU) to be used with the FMLive cloud application for use with a direct access device such as a Prokee or Smartcard.
+This permits the development of the required database and installation of the AIMs in preparation for passive fueling.

-For an AIM FMU to activate a fueling hose when the nozzle is inserted into the vehicle's filler neck, two additional communication functions beyond standard FMU operation must perform satisfactorily.
-First, the nozzle tag must communicate with the filler neck ring to initiate a transaction and, secondly, the AIM module must communicate with the FMU to activate the transaction.
+For an AIM FMU to activate a fueling hose when the nozzle is inserted into the vehicle's filler neck, two additional communication functions beyond standard FMU operation must perform satisfactorily:

+- The nozzle tag must communicate with the filler neck ring to initiate a transaction. - The AIMs must communicate with the FMU to activate the transaction.